 A unique suspension design brings the highest degree of comfort to the Aura AG, if the waist belt fits (more on that in a minute).
 A single mesh backing stretches the span of the back panel and connects continuously through the hip belt.
 It is a soft, perforated panel that offers incredible breathability.
-Comfort is not compromised by a lack of ventilation or support in the back, shoulders, or hips.
-The panel molds to your back and hips like a massage chair, with little time needed to break it in; the newly updated version of this pack has small, subtle differences, most notably in the hip belt.
-The new belt is easier to get on, although it still has some play.
+Comfort is maintained, even with a lack of ventilation or support in the back, shoulders, or hips.
+The panel molds to your back and hips like a massage chair, with little time needed to break it in.
+The newly updated version of this pack has small, subtle differences, most notably in the hip belt.
+The new belt is still tough to get on, although it still has some play.
 The angle of the counter within the belt itself caused issues.
 When using the sizing recommended on the manufacturer's website, the hip belt was extremely uncomfortable and pinched at our hip bones.
 Using a more aggressive angle means our testers had to size up.
 The issue didn't fully resolve itself, which is why we prefer the Osprey Kyte's suspension system over the Aura AG this go-around.

-The shoulder straps fit well to a woman's shape and are ventilated in the same way as the back panel.
+The shoulder straps fit well to a woman's shape and ventilate in the same way as the back panel.
 Similar in design is the Thule Versant 60, whose straps are also narrow and straightforward.
-On the other end of the spectrum is the Mountain Hardwear Ozonic 60 — Women's, a pack that has thicker, bulkier shoulder straps that are less breathable than those of the Aura.
+On the other end of the spectrum is the Granite Gear Blaze 60, a pack that has thicker, bulkier shoulder straps that are less breathable than those of the Aura.

 Another unique aspect of the Aura is the hip belt design.
-Unlike most packs where the hip belt moves independently from the rest of the bag, the Aura's hip belt has been incorporated into the back panel in one fluid design.
-This restricts the hip belt from having a full range of motion outward.
+Unlike most packs where the hip belt moves independently from the rest of the bag, the Aura's hip belt fits into the back panel in one fluid design, which restricts the hip belt from having a full range of motion outward.
 With a heavy load, this may present some discomfort in the hoisting process, but it otherwise feels comfortable as a single component if you size it right.
 Veteran users of this pack looking to upgrade should try on the newer model before purchasing to avoid buying the wrong size.

 OGL Measured Volume Bottom Line: